Abortions are available on the West Coast for pregnancies up to 12 weeks.

 There is public funding for appointments during early pregnancy, so your appointment to get a referral should be free if you are a New Zealand citizen or resident.
 As always, your medical appointment will be confidential.

 Alternatively, you can contact the Gynaecology Procedure Unit (GPU) at Christchurch Women’s Hospital on 03 378-6386 and staff will make arrangements for you.
+GPU receives and organises West Coast abortion referrals however the procedure occurs on the West Coast for pregnancies less than 12 weeks.
 If your call goes to the answer phone, please leave your details for staff to call you back.
 GPU is open Monday to Thursday only.

 - you can self-refer (Monday to Thursday 8am – 4pm or leave a message): 03 378-6386